mikecarper/bondhome/README.md

 ```

 #### Step 3.
 Get a collection of commands you'd want to run at various times and conditions.
+The line after "command to do this again" from the output.
 ```shell
 bash ~/bondhome/deviceaction.sh
 ```